jjvuori/aino-io-agent-net/README.md

 This Aino Agent can be installed

-### Via nuget
-Are we gonna use nuget.org or bintray for this?
-If using bintray, user must add new source for nuget.
-If using nuget.org, then it is just installing through it.

 ### From sources
 Download this repository and build.
 Then add the created library to your project.